TideIllustrated - Film study: A breakdown of No. 4 Alabama basketball's win at LSU

 At times it was murky for No. 4 Alabama in its 79-69 road victory at LSU on Saturday.
 The Tigers hung around in the second half due in large part to a season-best 31 free-throw attempts.

-This also wasn’t a typical game for star freshman Brandon Miller who dealt with foul trouble, in addition to an 11-point output on 3-of-11 shooting from the field.
-Lucky enough, head coach Nate Oats was able to turn to redshirt sophomore guard Nimari Burnett and freshmen Noah Clowney and Rylan Griffen for quality offensive production in the 79-69 win in Baton Rouge, La.
+This also wasn’t a typical game for star freshman Brandon Miller who dealt with foul trouble while scoring just 11 points on 3 of 11 shooting from the floor.
+Fortunately for Alabama, it was able to generate a solid performance from sophomore guard Nimari Burnett and freshmen Noah Clowney and Rylan Griffen for quality offensive production in the 79-69 win in Baton Rouge, La.

 Noah Clowney’s versatility

 Clowney is an immensely valuable weapon in Oats’ dribble-drive system.
-An 18-year-old with his athletic profile, fluid ‘gazelle-like’ movement abilities and two-way versatility don’t come through Tuscaloosa often.
+Eighteen-year-olds with his athletic profile, fluid ‘gazelle-like’ movement abilities and two-way versatility don’t come through Tuscaloosa often.

-Clowney leads all SEC underclassmen in field-goal percentage at the rim (70%, min.
-60 attempts), according to Barttorvik.com.
+According to Barttorvik.com, Clowney's 70.8% shooting at the rim leads all SEC underclassmen with at least 60 attempts.

-On this possession, Jahvon Quinerly is initiating the offense near halfcourt, Griffen sets a ghost screen (a fake ball screen after which the would-be screener sprints away into space), allowing Alabama to empty up space on the strong side to minimize defensive help from the nail and allow Quinerly to generate an easy paint touch — this frees up a perfectly timed dive to the rim for Clowney.
+On the above possession, Jahvon Quinerly initiates the offense near halfcourt while Griffen sets a ghost screen (a fake ball screen after which the would-be screener sprints away into space).
+That allows Alabama to empty up space on the strong side to minimize defensive help from the nail and allow Quinerly to generate an easy paint touch.
+This frees up a perfectly timed drive to the rim for Clowney.

 The 6-foot-10 freshman forward ranks in the 84th percentile on cuts, per Synergy Sports.

-Here, Clowney sets a cross-screen for Burnett, which flows into a dribble handoff for Quinerly back in the initial direction.
-Clowney reverses the screen, causing Justice Hill (No. 3) to get caught up and Shawn Phillips Jr. (No. 34) attempting to simultaneously defend both the ball-handler and roller in drop defense.
-Clowney then utilizes his length and impressive hands to grab the ball with his right hand, cuff it with his opposite hand, and finish on the ally-oop.
+Here, Clowney sets a cross-screen for Burnett which flows into a dribble handoff for Quinerly back in the initial direction.
+Clowney reverses the screen, causing Justice Hill to get caught up and Shawn Phillips Jr. attempting to simultaneously defend both the ball-handler and roller in drop defense.
+Clowney then utilizes his length and impressive hands to grab the ball, cuff it with his opposite hand, and finish on the ally-oop.

 Defending in space in the half-court was a problem for Clowney in this game, but he was able to make an impact on defense via his shot-blocking prowess.
-On one of his three blocks, he displayed his elite ground coverage ability and relentless motor with this chase-down block.
+This is one of his three blocks on the afternoon.
+Look how he displays his elite coverage ability and relentless motor to chase down Tyrell Ward and deny him at the rim.

 Rylan Griffin is here to stay

-The sharpshooting Griffen has broken through his freshman wall and quickly emerged as a focal point for the Crimson Tide.
-In his last three games, the 6-foot-5 wing has posted averages of 13.7 points, 5.3 rebounds and 1.3 assists on 60-percent shooting (9-for-15) from beyond the arc.
+Griffen's sharpshooting ability has allowed him to break through his freshman wall and quickly emerge as a focal point for the Crimson Tide.
+In his last three games, the 6-foot-5 wing has averaged 13.7 points, 5.3 rebounds and 1.3 assists on 60% shooting (9-for-15) from beyond the arc.

-There’s only three high-major freshmen attempting more 3-pointers per 100 possessions (12.5) than Griffen: Texas Tech’s Pop Isaacs and projected lottery picks, Keyonte George and Jett Howard.
-Some elite company.
+There’s only three high-major freshmen attempting more 3-pointers per 100 possessions (12.5) than Griffen — Texas Tech’s Pop Isaacs and projected lottery picks, Keyonte George and Jett Howard.
+That's some elite company.

 Bullish on Burnett

-Burnett has reemerged himself since returning to the lineup after a month-long absence due to a left wrist injury, not just as a lockdown perimeter defender, but as a shooter that can provide value in a multitude of ways.
+Burnett has re-established himself since returning to the lineup after a month-long absence due to a left wrist injury.
+The sophomore guard isn't just a lockdown perimeter defender but also a shooter who can provide value in a multitude of ways.

-On this possession, Burnett is running wide in semi-transition, catches the ball in stride and quickly aligns his body for a smooth spot-up three.
+On this possession, Burnett runs wide in semi-transition, catches the ball in stride and quickly aligns his body for a smooth spot-up 3.

-Additionally, Burnett can be used as a movement shooter in zipper cuts (a commonly used cutting action where you cut from the post area up the lane to the high post or perimeter area) for example.
+He can also be used as a movement shooter in zipper cuts — a commonly used cutting action where you cut from the post area up the lane to the high post or perimeter area.

 As we see here, Burnett receives the screen from Noah Gurley, uses a head fake, takes one dribble left, then quickly rises into an above-the-break pull-up jumper.

 Burnett is an invaluable player in an invaluable archetype that Oats has leaned on as a stable cog in big moments.
-There’s no Herb Jones-level defender on this team nor is there a score-first off-guard to the degree of Jaden Shackelford, but Burnett bridges the gap as an ultra-reliable do-it-all force on the wing.
+There’s no Herb Jones-level defender on this team nor is there a score-first off-guard to the degree of Jaden Shackelford.
+However, Burnett bridges the gap as an ultra-reliable do-it-all force on the wing.